 (2) Each Member shall be entitled to appoint a proxy to attend any General Meeting and vote instead of that Member and such proxy need not be a Representative.

 (3) The instrument nominating a Representative or a proxy shall be in writing under the hand of the Member or its duly authorised officer for such purpose.

-(4) The instrument nominating a Representative or a proxy, and if the Chairman so requires the authority under which it is signed on behalf of the Member, shall be tabled at the commencement of the General Meeting at which the person named in the instrument proposes to represent and/or vote and in default unless the Chairman directs otherwise the appointment shall be treated as valid.
+(4) The instrument nominating a Representative or a proxy, and if the Chair so requires the authority under which it is signed on behalf of the Member, shall be tabled at the commencement of the General Meeting at which the person named in the instrument proposes to represent and/or vote and in default unless the Chair directs otherwise the appointment shall be treated as valid.

 I / We wish my / our proxy to vote as follows: / to vote as he thinks fit or abstain from voting